The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Introduction

-Therefore, in this work we attempt to quantify the redshift evolution of XRB emission with a dependence on metallicity by exploiting the overlap of the recently completed VANDELS redshift survey \citep{mcl18, pen18, gar21} with deep 7 Ms exposures of the \textit{Chandra Deep Field South} (CDFS, \citealt{cdfs7ms}) to probe the high-mass XRB population over the redshift range $3 < z < 5.5$ as well as to significantly lower stellar masses and SFRs.
-With spectroscopic redshifts available for the entire sample, the physical properties we derive for our host galaxies are more reliable than those for several earlier studies which relied entirely on photometric data.
-The fundamental goals of our paper are to (i) evaluate the evolutionary trends of X-ray emission from XRBs, (ii) determine whether such evolution is largely the result of increasing metallicity with cosmic time, and (iii) consider the implications for the contribution of XRBs to the cosmic X-ray background and to cosmic reionisation as a result.
+In this work we attempt to quantify both the redshift evolution of HMXB emission and its dependence on metallicity by exploiting the overlap of the recently completed VANDELS redshift survey \citep{mcl18, pen18, gar21} with deep 7 Ms exposures of the \textit{Chandra Deep Field South} (CDFS, \citealt{cdfs7ms}).
+This unique combination of data sets enables more accurate measurements of the underlying stellar population properties of galaxies at $z>3$ compared to earlier studies that relied heavily on photometric redshifts.
+We probe the HMXB population in spectroscopically confirmed galaxies over the redshift range $3 < z < 5.5$ to significantly lower stellar masses and SFRs than possible before, and the availability of high quality spectra enables accurate derivation of the important galaxy physical parameters compared to previous studies that primarily relied on photometric redshifts alone.

+Thanks to VANDELS spectra we can now also extend the redshift range over which accurate constraints on HMXB emission can be obtained.
+Therefore, the fundamental goals of our paper are to (i) evaluate the evolutionary trends of X-ray emission from HMXBs, (ii) determine whether such evolution is largely the result of increasing metallicity with cosmic time, and (iii) consider the implications for the contribution of HMXBs to the cosmic X-ray background and to cosmic reionisation as a result.